teach-afp/www/input/lab1.md

 you must first define what it means for programs to be equal.)
 What happens if a turtle runs forever only turning left in parallel with another turtle running the spiral example?
-Does your textual interface handle this situation correctly, if not - how would you fix it?
+Does your textual interface handle this situation correctly, if not &mdash; how would you fix it?
 </div>

 <div class="alert alert-info">
-**Question**: How does parallel composition interact with lifespan and limited?
+**Question**: How does parallel composition interact with `lifespan` and `limited`?
-(lifespan does not need to correspond realistically to actual life spans, just specify how it works.)
+(`lifespan` does not need to correspond realistically to actual life spans, just specify how it works.)
 </div>

 Task 3: Additional operators (only required for grade 4 or 5)
 -------------------------------------------------------------

-Add a new module TurtleExtras to your cabal package.
+Add a new module `TurtleExtras` to your cabal package.
 This module should contain some derived operators that you think may be a useful addition to the language.
 Try to add higher level components like squares and other geometrical shapes as well as operators that capture common patterns.